Nandini-Mahurkar/nandini-dataviz-portfolio/critique-by-design.md

 The most common feedback was about the percentages next to the donut charts.
 They were confusing to them, and they felt they did not add much to the story.
 They also asked me to decide on one story.
 The potential storylines could be: "Men vs. Women: Drinking Patterns" or "Alcoholic vs. Non-Alcoholic Beverage Consumption."
 They also asked me to move the survey line to the bottom.
 Another common suggestion was to cite the source.

 Design Changes I will incorporate:
-1. Decide on a storyline.
+1. Decide on a storyline
-2. Shift the survey line to the bottom.
+2. Shift the survey line to the bottom
 3. Change the title